steipete/AFDownloadRequestOperation/README.md

 ### AFNetworking

-This is tested against the latest AFNetworking branch ([experimental-1.0RC2](https://github.com/AFNetworking/AFNetworking/tree/experimental-1.0RC2)) and uses ARC.
+This is tested against the AFNetworking 1.0/1.1 and uses ARC.

 ### Creator